tarponjargon/webpack-bootstrap-flask/README.md

 ### [See demo](https://puppies.thewhiteroom.com/)
 Thie repo contains a demo site that is primarily a server-side application using [Flask](https://flask.palletsprojects.com/en/2.0.x/) and [Gunicorn](https://gunicorn.org/), but does have vanilla-Javascript client-side functionality facilitated by [Webpack](https://webpack.js.org/).

 Webpack is commonly used for client-slide applications (React, Vue, etc), and there's not much information about how it can be implemented for applications that are largely server-side.
-I aim to change that!

 Even though this is a single repo, the front end and the back end are *two separate* applications.
 As such, they require separate configuration.
 This isn't a push-button install, you kind of have to enjoy a little configuration in your life :D